Academic CV

 Graduate Teaching Assistant for the modules:

-- Belief and Decision Under Uncertainty x2 (Prof. Alexander Bird)
+• Belief and Decision Under Uncertainty x2 (Alexander Bird)

-- Ethics and Politics of Science and Technology (Dr. Matteo Mameli)
+• Ethics and Politics of Science and Technology (Matteo Mameli)

 Project Assistant for the Peter Sowerby Philosophy of Medicine Project